wearefine/fae/docs/quickstart-guide.md

 ## Fae's Scaffold Generator

-To add an object to manage in Fae you can use Fae's built in generators to create all necessary files.
+To add an object to manage in Fae, you can use Fae's built in generators to create all necessary files.
 They are built on the Rails generators and work very similarly.

 **First let's scaffold our `ArticleCategory` object:**